 - Display logos from five of your current clients or customers using your product or service.

 - Show your physical product from different angles.

-- Visually tell a story about your product, company or customers.
+- Visually tell a story about your product, company, or customers.

 With a bit of creativity, your brand can take real advantage of Carousel ads so you can get the right audience to take a desired specific action, drive more traffic to your product pages, and see returns like never before.

-2) Video Based Ads
+2) Video-Based Ads

-The only reason you find so much video content on the web today is because video marketing is on the rise.
+The only reason you find so much video content on the web today is that video marketing is on the rise.
 People these days, your potential new customers included, spend more time watching videos than reading plain text.
 It’s how many of them are consuming online content.
 Visual content is slowly but steadily winning the game.

 Facebook users are no different when it comes to the love of video content as they consume more of it with each passing day.
 One proof is the continuous increase in video views on Facebook posts.
-Yes, video content works on Facebook, even better than image or text based.
+Yes, video content works on Facebook, even better than image or text-based.
 Because people on this social network are now more inclined towards watching and sharing worthy videos they find on their news feed.

 This is exactly why you should try video ads on Facebook.
 You’ll be able to convey your message in a more elaborate manner, with a much better ROI.

 Gone are the days when only the big shots could create and launch their own commercials.
 With Facebook video ads, you have the opportunity to expose your target audience with your own commercials.
-Where you tell them a story, create an emotional connection and have them take action.
+Where you tell them a story, create an emotional connection, and have them take action.
 And the best part?
 They don’t even have to leave Facebook, which means converting them will be a lot easier.